New Mexico Robbery Rates and Robbery Maps

 F

 New Mexico is higher versus other states of the same size for robbery.
-The table below compares crime in states with comparable overall population in the state‘s boundaries.
+The table below compares robbery in states with comparable overall population.

 Similar State